serimmmmm/openmusichistory/bach_wilhelm_friedemann_three_duets_for_two_violas.md

  <img src="./bach_wilhelm_friedemann_portrait.png" alt="portrait" style="width:25%;" />

 ---
 Wilhelm Fridemann Bach(1710-1784) is a German composer.
 He is one of the many members of the Bach family.
 Despite having abundant talent, he has received relatively little attention.
 He is a person who has been re-examined after a while.
 Nevertheless, he has not yet been well-known.
+W.F.
+Bach lived during a pivotal and dynamic period in European, particularly German, music history.
+His life spanned the late Baroque era and the rise and establishment of the Classical period.

 Have you ever listened to ‘Klavierbüchlein fur Wilhelm Friedemann Bach of keyboard pieces?
 [📺](https://www.youtube.com/watch?v=f-cKJXqJGGg)